ncatelli/mainspring/README.md

 # mainspring
-A CPU device and emulation framework focused on extensibility and flexibility of hardware layouts.
+A CPU and device simulation framework focused on extensibility and flexibility of hardware layouts.

 <!-- TOC -->